 Students in the BA Honours, and BSc Honours programs are eligible to apply.
-A minimum average of B over COSC and MATH courses taken is required, along with completion of COSC 3311 3.0.
+A minimum GPA of 6.0(B) over COSC and MATH courses taken is required, along with the completion of 12.0 COSC credits including COSC3311 3.0.
 Applicants must be full time students at York University in order to be considered for the Internship program.
 Students enrolled in the Internship option normally take the work placement between their 3rd and 4th years.
 Interested students should inquire about the program after their second year of study.

-Students enrolled in the Internship option are required to enrol in COSC 3900 0.0 (Internship Co-op Term) in each term of their internship.
+Students enrolled in the Internship option are required to enrol in COSC3900 0.0 (Internship Co-op Term) in each term of their internship.